erikhallmarkdev/Envy.net/README.md

 ## Envy syntax ##

-Envy is a node/value configuration language I designed for writing configuration files on my personal projects.
-It's a straight forward language with a straight forward syntax.

 Envy has three types of data it can store *numbers, strings, and bools*.
 And it stores data in a hierarchy of *nodes, values, and items*.

 The simplest thing Envy stores is the item, and item can hold one *number*, one *string*, or one *bool*.